 Same specified, explicit and legitimate purpose as above.

-d) Subscribers to VOICE ‘s bi-annual Newsletter (VOICE Out Loud - VOL)
+d) Subscribers to VOICE's communications (VOICE Out Loud - VOICE at Work)

-In addition to the above categories, individuals may subscribe to VOICE’s Newsletter, either online or by sending an e-mail to the Secretariat.
-They are asked for their name, organization, job title, e-mail address, country and professional sector.
+In addition to the above categories, individuals may subscribe to VOICE’s Newsletter and other communications initiatives, either online or by sending an e-mail to the Secretariat.
+They are asked for their name, organization, job title, e-mail address, country, and professional sector.

-The VOL subscribers’ list is processed through Mailchimp.
+The VoL – VaT subscribers’ list is processed through Mailchimp.

-By subscribing, individuals have given their explicit consent to receiving the Newsletter.
-They can opt-out at any time by unsubscribing online or by sending an e-mail to VOICE Communication Officer at email@example.com.
+By subscribing, individuals have given their explicit consent to receiving the Newsletter and other information.
+They can opt-out at any time by unsubscribing online or by sending an e-mail to VOICE Senior Communication Officer at email@example.com.

 e) Businesses and services providers